The Second Sight – Episode 37

 Oh, sh*t!

-My palm was still covered with h¡s blood.
+My palm was still covered with his blood.

 BOAT